apache/spark/README.md

 ## Installing SparkR

 ### Requirements
 SparkR requires Scala 2.10 and Spark version >= 0.9.0.
-Current build by default uses the 1.1.0 candidate from the Apache staging repositories.
+Current build by default uses Apache Spark 1.1.0.
 You can also build SparkR against a different Spark version (>= 0.9.0) by modifying `pkg/src/build.sbt`.

 SparkR also requires the R package `rJava` to be installed.
 To install `rJava`,